RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Balloons/Balloons.md

 	![screenshot](balloons-colour.png)

 	What happens if this code is put at the start of your program?
-Does anything different happen if you put this code _inside_ the `forever` {.blockorange} loop?
+Does anything different happen if you put this code _inside_ the `forever` {.blockcontrol} loop?
 Which do you prefer?

 ## Save your project { .save }